mikeyoshino/TheFreezeTeamBlog/input/posts/Sourcegraph.md

   - CodeSearch
 Author: Steven T. Cramer
 Excerpt: The Freeze Team is disseminating the Code Search Superpower.
 Come see how you too can wield it!
+Description: The Freeze Team is disseminating the Code Search Superpower.
+Come see how you too can wield it!
 ---

 ![][SourcegraphImage]